-India to keep restrictions in big cities under staggered exit from lockdown

-NEW DELHI/MUMBAI (Reuters) - India’s big cities will stay under tight restrictions after a nationwide lockdown ends on Sunday, while areas less hard-hit by the coronavirus will be allowed to resume some activity, according to a government letter and state-level officials.
+India extends nationwide lockdown, to allow relaxations in lower-risk zones

+Those include travel by air, rail and metro and inter-state movement of people by road; and schools and colleges, hotels, restaurants, shopping malls, cinema halls and places of worship will remain closed.

+There will be no restriction on movement of goods between states and on the manufacturing and distribution of essential items, the ministry said.

-Indian authorities are trying to chart a path out of the world’s biggest lockdown, imposed by Prime Minister Narendra Modi on March 25, which they credit with preventing an exponential surge in coronavirus infections.
+Authorities are trying to chart a path out of the world’s biggest lockdown, which they credit with preventing an exponential surge in infections and which Prime Minister Narendra Modi imposed on March 25.

-In the letter, sent by Health Secretary Preeti Sudan to regional officials and reviewed by Reuters, the authorities set out plans to map the country into red, orange and green zones, depending on the local severity of the outbreak.
+Authorities have mapped the country into red, orange and green zones, depending on the severity of the outbreak.
+Health Secretary Preeti Sudan detailed the plan in a letter to regional officials that was seen by Reuters.

-India’s biggest and most economically-important cities, including New Delhi, Mumbai, Bengaluru, Chennai and Ahmedabad, would all be classed as red zones, infection hotspots, and kept under strict lockdown.
+The biggest and most economically-important cities, including New Delhi, Mumbai, Bengaluru, Chennai and Ahmedabad, would all be classed as red zones, infection hotspots, and kept under strict lockdown.

 To qualify as a green zone, eligible for quicker lifting of restrictions, an area would have had to report no new infections for three weeks.
 The classifications would be “dynamic” and updated at least weekly as conditions change, Sudan wrote.

 India has reported more than 35,000 cases and 1,147 confirmed deaths from the virus.
-The official toll is far lower than in the United States and many European countries, although the true extent of infection may be higher in a country where millions of people do not have access to sufficient healthcare.
+The true extent of infection may be higher in a country where millions of people do not have access to sufficient healthcare.

 The shutdown has pummelled India’s economy, depriving millions of day labourers of income and stranding rural migrants in cities where they can no longer afford rent or food.